 |

-Posted at 02:55 PM in Assisted Reproductive Technology, Books, Egg Donation, Intended Parents, Parenting 101, Pregnancy, Surrogacy | Permalink | Comments (0) | TrackBack (0)
+Posted by Sharon LaMothe at 02:55 PM in Assisted Reproductive Technology, Books, Egg Donation, Intended Parents, Parenting 101, Pregnancy, Surrogacy | Permalink | Comments (0) | TrackBack (0)

-Technorati Tags: Daddy and Pop, Egg Donor, Gay Parenting, Guess Who?
+Tags: Daddy and Pop, Egg Donor, Gay Parenting, Guess Who?
 Multimedia, LaMothe Book Review, Surrogacy

 Reblog